Tbrennan6/IcelandicNow/docs/05_simple_sentences/06_weak_verbs.md

 *Practice: Try inflecting "að gera", "að trúa", "að skrá", and "að breytta" using teh rules you just learned!*

-Reyna -> Reyndi\
-Trúa-> Trúði\
-Breyta -> Breytti

-*Tip: With time, the assignment of "-di", "-ti", and "-ði" verb endings to certain stem endings will become automatic as the sound combinations created by them become more familiar to you.
+*Tip: With time, the assignment of "-di", "-ti", and "-ði" verb endings to certain stem endings will become automatic as the sound combinations created by them become more familiar to you.*

 *Note: Just because a verb's stem ending fits in one of the "-di", "-ti", and "-ði" endings, that does not automatically mean it is a "-di", "-ti", and "-ði"  verb.
-The verb could still be an "-aði" verb.*
+The verb could still be an "-aði" verb (e.g., "að elska" and "að hrópa")